Grenada–United Kingdom relations

-Grenada–United Kingdom relations are bilateral relations between Grenada and the United Kingdom.
-Grenada has a high commission in London.
-The United Kingdom has a high commission in St. George's.
-Both countries are full members of the Commonwealth of Nations.
+Grenada–United Kingdom relations are the international bilateral relations between Grenada and the United Kingdom.
+The UK governed Grenada from 1762 to 1974, when Grenada achieved full independence.

+Both countries share common membership of the Caribbean Development Bank, the Commonwealth, the International Criminal Court, the United Nations, and the World Trade Organization, as well as the CARIFORUM–UK Economic Partnership Agreement.

 Today

 As Commonwealth realms, the two countries share a monarch, King Charles III, and both are active members of the United Nations, the Commonwealth of Nations, the Commonwealth Parliamentary Association and the African, Caribbean and Pacific–EU's Joint Parliamentary Assembly.

-Economy

-The British-based telecommunications company Cable and Wireless, (since re-branded as Landline, Internet, Mobile and Entertainment LIME), is the incumbent telephone service provider for the entire country of Grenada.

 Migration

 To Grenada

 A poll conducted by the British Broadcasting Corporation (BBC) found that there were roughly 2,500 persons identified as British citizens living abroad in Grenada.

 To the United Kingdom

 In the 2001 UK Census showed over 9,783 Grenadian born people residing in the United Kingdom.